dineshkani24/queuecall/README.md

 # Queuecall (Synchronous call)

-Stop execution of second function until first function finished or some tasks complete
+Stop execution of second function until first function finished or some tasks complete.

+Easy to implement and light weight less than one kb

 Example: